 It was also in the 1980s that Teng’s music was banned in China but grew thanks to the black market.
 By then, however, her fame had spread to places with large Chinese communities like Hong Kong, Indonesia, Malaysia, Singapore, Thailand, and the San Gabriel Valley.
 The ban in China was eventually lifted and Teresa was even nicknamed “Little Deng” because she had the same family name as China’s then-leader, Deng Xiaoping.

 In 1981, Teresa Teng’s Polydor contract ended and she signed with Taurus Records.
 For many Japanese fans, the second half of the decade was Teng’s golden years.
 For four consecutive years between 1984-1989, in fact, she won Japan’s All-Japan Record Awards.
 In 1989, Teng performed in Paris and voiced support for the pro-democratic protesters at Tiananmen Square.
 On 27 May 1989, she performed to an audience of over 300,000 people at Hong Kong’s “Democratic songs dedicated to China” (民主歌聲獻中華).
+That year, however, she quietly retired from public performance.

 Ten was given state honors at her funeral in Taiwan.
 A day of national mourning was declared and president Lee Teng-hui was amongst those in attendance.
 Teng was posthumously awarded the KMT Hua-Hsia Grade One Medal (the Ministry of Defense‘s highest honor for civilians).
 She was buried in a mountainside tomb at Chin Pao San, a cemetery in Jinshan.
 The grave features a statue of Teng made of gold and a large electronic keyboard that can be played by visitors.